divyakraman/BoMuDA-Boundless-Multi-Source-Domain-Adaptive-Segmentation-in-Unstructured-Environments/README.md

 #### Training
 Single-source domain adaptation models need to trained for initialization.
 This is done by the script 'train_singlesourceDA.py'.
 The paths to the source, and target domain datasets, along with the other paths can be set in lines 29-51 (Command line argument parsing can also be done). <br>

-Step 1 (Alt-Inc) training - train_bddbase_multi3source_furtheriterations.py.
+Step 1 (Alt-Inc) Training - train_bddbase_multi3source_furtheriterations.py.
 The paths to the single-source models can be set in lines 242-251.
 The paths to the best source dataset, and target dataset, along with the other hyperparameters can be set in lines 29-51.

-Step 2 (Alt-Inc) training - train_multi3source_combinedbddbase.py.
+Step 2 (Alt-Inc) Training - train_multi3source_combinedbddbase.py.
 The paths to the single-source models can be set in lines 159-161.
 The paths to the target dataset, along with the other hyperparameters can be set in lines 27-49.

 Boundless Domain Adaptation Module - train_openset.py.
 The paths to the single-source models, and the closed-set multi-source model can be set in lines 172-176.
 The paths to the target dataset, along with the other hyperparameters can be set in lines 27-57.

 #### Evaluation
-eval_idd_BoMuDA.py - Evaluation script for India Driving Dataset, for the overall algorithm (Multi-source + Boundless)<br>
+eval_idd_BoMuDA.py - Evaluation script for India Driving Dataset, for the overall algorithm (Multi-source + Boundless)<br>.
+The scripts computes the IoU, and Accuracy for individual classes along with the mean IoU (mIoU), and mean Accuracy (mAcc).

 ### Datasets
 * [**India Driving Dataset**](https://idd.insaan.iiit.ac.in/)